madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 modes, so we are looking for the most relaxed mode[^principal-moding].
 The orderings from the graph above didn't make any conditional reasoning about boundedness of `User`, hence `?` is suitable for $auth$.
-We can revise the two versions of the cluase as follows:
+We can revise the two versions of the rule as follows:

 ```prolog
 auth_?(User) :-